libp2p/specs/4-architecture.md

 We are exploring ways to make mDNS-discovery beacons encrypted (so that other nodes in the local network cannot discern what service is being used), though the nature of mDNS will always reveal local IP addresses.

-Privacy Note: mDNS advertises in local area networks, which reveals IP addresses to listeners in the same local network.
+**Privacy note:** mDNS advertises in local area networks, which reveals IP addresses to listeners in the same local network.
 It is not recommended to use this with privacy-sensitive applications or oblivious routing protocols.

 #### 4.4.2 random-walk